riastrad/cyberbspace/posts/2019/review-the-aleph.md

 Borges is a cerebral writer of the first order.
 Although, somehow that classification feels too limiting for what he's able to achieve.
-The prose is sparse and unladen, though this could be as much due to the standardization that occurs in translation as to Borges's style itself.<sup><a id="ref-1" rel="footnote" href="#footnote-1">1</a></sup>
+The prose is sparse and unladen, though this could be as much due to the standardization that occurs in translation as to Borges's style itself.[^1]

 For the most part, the stories in this collection all seemed to orbit the same core ideas of knowledge, memory, and how these to relate to and change a person's identity.
-The book itself had more stories than I could possible get into here, so I'll just briefly note the few stores that I dog-eared<sup><a id="ref-2" rel="footnote" href="#footnote-2">2</a></sup> while reading.
+The book itself had more stories than I could possible get into here, so I'll just briefly note the few stores that I dog-eared[^2] while reading.

 ### The House of Asterion